 This article, though primarily intended for DSLR users, would be just as useful for any digital camera user with a built-in flash.
 I will mark out the sections (if any) that are inapplicable for Point & Shoot users.
 This article deals with the right use of a built-in pop-up flash, the kind that all professional photographers would tell you not to use.
 Because?
 This is a flash that is directly on the face, produces harsh light, and you have little control over how it fires except for a few limited options.

-Don’t Hesitate to use your Pop-Up Flash
+Don’t Hesitate to Use Your Pop-Up Flash

 Don’t always fire the flash at its full power.
 Yes, your built-in flash can also be controlled so that you can limit the intensity at which it fires.
-Compact cameras have options like red-eye correction, ambient light option etc. which are very useful.
+Compact cameras have options like red-eye correction, ambient light option, etc., which are very useful.

-For DSLR users you will find a very interesting option known as fill-flash in your camera menu.
-Activate it when you are shooting in broad day light.
+For DSLR users, you will find a very interesting option known as fill-flash in your camera menu.
+Activate it when you are shooting in broad daylight.
 That flash mode will eliminate any shadows on the subject’s face.

-DSLR users have a lot more option as they can control the intensity of the flash output much more than just the fill-flash option.
+DSLR users have a lot more options as they can control the intensity of the flash output much more than just the fill-flash option.
 My Nikon allows me to press the flash button on the camera and then choose between different intensities at 1/3rd stop increments.
 It also allows me to choose whether I wish to shoot using the rear curtain sync technique.